Animation Study, Institute for Architecture and Urban Studies 1978

 The concerns of the film reflect the commitment of the client and of the architect towards a redefinition of the traditional notions of object.
 House 11A threatens to reconcile the (traditionally) irreconcilable, inside with outside.
 The film aims to achieve a resolution between the dual condition of film; as a still moving picture and as a series of still pictures that move and between the diagrammatic content and the overall structure.

 The house evolves from continuously folded sheets.
 The film unfolds as a series of animated diagrams describing the formation of the house; incidents of transition and equilibrium among earth and sky, solid and void, progressively (de)forming the conceptualized sheets.

 The predominant shape of the house is the EL, suggested by the Klein bottle.
 The (two-dimensional) film takes its overall shape from the Mobius strip, not literally as a twisted loop of film, but rhythmically.
 The fold is embodied in the order of the film, its basic measure an expression of the progression of a line extended in opposing directions along the one side of a Mobius strip:

-The result is a film which is constructed to be paired with itself: two prints projected simultaneously backwards and forwards, positioned, like the two halves of the house, one above the other.
-The viewer is thus afforded a simultaneous juxtaposition of the film-as-movie with the real film-as-stencil as the frame are viewed both separately and together.
+The result is a film constructed to be paired with itself: two prints projected simultaneously backwards and forwards, positioned like the two halves of the house, one above the other.
+The viewer is thus afforded a simultaneous juxtaposition of the film-as-movie with the real film-as-stencil as the frames are viewed both separately and together.
 The interaction of black and white, opacity and transparency, are the graphic designation of solid and void in the first and graduations of projected light in the second.
 The film is continuous, without beginning, middle or end – at once a part and whole.